RimeetMavani/weather-mcp--build/README.md

 python test_client.py
 ```

-This connects via SSE, lists tools, calls all 5 with live data, prints previews, then closes the connection.
-This tests the MCP server directly — no Groq agent needed.
+Connects via SSE, lists all 5 tools, calls each with a live city, and prints a pass/fail summary.
+No Groq agent needed for this test.

 ---